Sansui AU-9500: Restoration

 The board prior to the restoration.

 Detailed view on the relay and the coils.
-In my case the OMRON relay is in very good working order.
+In my case the OMRON relay is in very good working order up until one point.
 And it appears it is the original part.
-Now either this amplifier was not used that much or I don't know.
-I decided to let it as is.
-Should you want to replace it, OMRON MY2-02-DC24 is the modern counterpart.
+The issue is that from times to times, the relay armature is not assuring a perfect electrical contact and the right channel drops.
+I have decided to replace the relay with the OMRON MY2-02-DC24 modern counterpart.
 It is expensive but it worths every cent.

 I used Nichicon MUSE KZ series capacitor replacements for the old ELNA ones.
 These capacitors are fairly large in diameter and also in height.
 I dare to say that in most cases they are even the same size as the original parts.
 So I changed the two 220 uF / 75 V capacitors with 220 uF / 100 V capacitors.
 Then I changed the two 100 uF / 75 V capacitors with 100 uF / 100 V parts.
 C057 was rated at 470 uF / 16 V. The replacement is 470 uF / 25 V. Regarding the replacements for C060 and C062, I have used the same 220 uF / 50 V rating for both of them.
 C907 is used as filter for the protector circuit.
 It was originally rated at 100 uF / 50 V. I replaced it with the same rating modern counterpart.
 In the protection circuit, C901 and C902 were bipolar capacitors, originally rated at 47 uF / 10 V. I replaced both of them with Nichicon ES series 47 uF / 16 V bipolar parts.
 C908 is a 1 uF / 50 V bipolar capacitor.
 I have replaced it with the same type modern part.
 C906 is part of the relay delay circuit and was originally rated at 1000 uF / 6.3 V. My replacement is a Sprague part rated at 1000 uF / 16 V and 105 ℃.